k3d-io/k3d/docs/usage/commands.md

     stop NODENAME # stop a node
     delete NODENAME  # delete an existing node
-      -a, --all  # delete all existing nodes (default: false) list NODENAME
+      -a, --all  # delete all existing nodes (default: false) -r, --registries  # also delete registries, as a special type of node (default: false) list NODENAME
       --no-headers  # do not print headers (default: false) registry